 Where many programs also fail is looking at the professional development aspect of product purchases, and how it differs from customer onboarding.

-Customer onboarding is training provided by a product vendor that allows your staff the opportunity to train using the product and helps your school or district set up vital infrastructure to make sure the product will work when deployed.
+Customer onboarding is training provided by a product vendor that allows your staff the opportunity to train using the educational technology or product and helps your school or district set up vital infrastructure to make sure the product will work when deployed.